-- (i) Consensus, but if no consensus is reached, a majority vote is used (see, for example, Korea Singapore FTA, Annex 20A, Paragraph 20; Australia Singapore FTA, Chapter 16, Article 6, Paragraph 3; and Thailand New Zealand FTA, Article 17.6, Paragraph 3); and, - A (simple) majority vote is used from the outset (see, for example, EFTA Annex T, Article 1, Paragraph 7; FTAA, Chapter 23, Article 24, Paragraph 3; CARICOM, Arbitration Procedure, Article 207, Paragraph 7; European Agreements Arbitration Procedures, Article 114, Paragraph 4; and EC - Morocco FTA, Article 86, Paragraph 4).
+- (i) Consensus, but if no consensus is reached, a majority vote is used (see, for example, Korea Singapore FTA, Annex 20A, Paragraph 20; Australia Singapore FTA, Chapter 16, Article 6, Paragraph 3; and Thailand New Zealand FTA, Article 17.6, Paragraph 3); and, - (ii) A (simple) majority vote is used from the outset (see, for example, EFTA Annex T, Article 1, Paragraph 7; CARICOM, Arbitration Procedure, Article 207, Paragraph 7; European Agreements Arbitration Procedures, Article 114, Paragraph 4; and EC Morocco FTA,

+Article 86, Paragraph 4).

-Among the EPAs entered into by Japan, all excluding Japan - Mexico EPA, Article 154, Paragraph 7 provide that the arbitral tribunal shall attempt to make its decisions by consensus, but also may make such decisions by majority vote should it fail to reach consensus.
+Among the EPAs entered into by Japan, all excluding Japan - Mexico EPA, Article 154, Paragraph 7 and TPP (Article 28.9), provide that the arbitral tribunal shall attempt to make its decisions by consensus, but also may make such decisions by majority vote should it fail to reach consensus.